 Who Can File a Wrongful Death Lawsuit in Decatur?

 State law designates who can file for wrongful death in Georgia.
 The deceased’s immediate family will have the right to file a wrongful death case.
-As outlined in O.C.G.A. § 51-4-2, If the decedent has a surviving spouse, the spouse can bring the suit.
+As outlined in O.C.G.A. § 51-4-2, the spouse can bring the suit if the decedent has a surviving spouse.
 Otherwise, their children can file it.
 If there is no surviving spouse, child, or parent, the appointed estate executor in the deceased’s will can bring the case forward.